sczopek/Medicago-Truncatula-Verticilium-WGNCA-Analysis/README.md

 ## Acknowledgments

-* I would like to thank my advisor Sergey Nuzdhin for giving me the chance to learn about genetics.
+* I would like to thank my advisor Sergey Nuzdhin for giving me the chance to learn about genetics and assigning me this project.
-* Thanks to CourseEra I know more about motif finding.
+* I would like to thank NIH for the funding to work on this project.